pacyluu/pacyluu/README.md

-##Hey There
+## Hey there!

+I'm Pacy, a software developer based in Maryland.

+I mainly program in Python.
+If an idea pops into my head, chances are I'll build it.
-I have experience with Python, Netmiko, and Ansible

-Interested in software engineering, networking, and automation

-Currently learning more about infrastructure and development tools
+I have experience in software development, networking, and network automation.
+I'm currently learning more about infrastructure and development tools

-Building webscraping projects in my free time
+I'm currently building a CLI tool to help you download (webscrape) your favorite mangas and manhwas off your favorite sites

+Fun Facts
+- I have 2 cats
+- My favorite anime is Love Live
+- Hobbies: Outdoor climbing (bouldering and top-rope)